redstone99/hass-alert2/README.md

 #### Notifiers

-Via the `notifier` and `summary_notifier` config option you can specify which notifiers are used for alerting.
-That may be a single notifier, a list of notifiers, a template resolving to a list of notifiers, or the name of an entity whose state is a list of notifiers.
+You can specify which notifiers are used for alerting via the `notifier` and `summary_notifier` config options.
+They may be a single notifier, a list of notifiers, a template resolving to a list of notifiers, or the name of an entity whose state is a list of notifiers.
+See [Notifier Config](#notifier-config) section, below.

-Legacy YAML notify groups
+During HA startup, HA initializes notifiers independentaly of the rest of HA.
+So notifiers may not be ready even when HA declares that it has fully started.
+Alert2 will defer notifications during startup if a notifier does not yet exist. `notifier_startup_grace_secs` controls the length of the startup grace period.

+You may also specify a YAML [notify group](https://www.home-assistant.io/integrations/group/#notify-groups).
+We recommend setting `defer_startup_notifications` if you choose to use a notify group.
+The issue is that HA may initialize the notify group early during startup, before the member notifiers are ready.
+And Alert2 can not see which member notifiers are ready.
+So Alert2 may notify a group with missing members, resulitng in an internal error in the notify component.
+To avoid this, you can list your group names in `defer_startup_notifications` which will defer any notifications to those notifiers until `notifier_startup_grace_secs` has passed.

+The current recommended way to notify groups is to create an entity, such as a template entity (eg `sensor.high_pri_group`), and set the members of the group as the state of the entity (example in [Notifier Config](#notifier-config) section, below).
+Alert2 will then automatically defer notifications to notifiers in the group that do not yet exist during startup, without having to set `defer_startup_notifications`.

+Alert2 does not yet support [Notify Entity Groups](https://www.home-assistant.io/integrations/group/#notify-entity-groups), but open an [discussion](https://github.com/redstone99/hass-alert2/discussions) and request the feature.

 ### Alert2 internal errors